customerio/apple-code-signing/CI_SETUP.md

 For Customer.io employees, this API key may have already been created that you can reference.
 Otherwise, follow [these docs](https://docs.fastlane.tools/app-store-connect-api/) for instructions on how to create this API key.

 Once you create this API key, Apple will not show it to you again.
-Security save the key id, issuer id, and key that Apple generated for you.
+Security save the key id, issuer id, and key (p8 file) that Apple generated for you.
 You will be referencing all of this information later.

 * **Create a JSON file that contains this new API key**